Gecarcoidea natalis (Pocock, 1888)

 Although only 5mm across, the baby crabs begin their march inland, taking about 9 days to reach the plateau.
 Here they seem to disappear and are rarely seen, living in rocky outcrops and under fallen tree branches and debris on the forest floor for the first three years of their life.

-In many years, very few or no baby crabs emerge from the sea, but the occasional very successful year (perhaps only one or two every ten years) is enough to maintain the Red Crab population to a high level.
+Some years very few or no baby crabs emerge from the sea, but the very successful years are enough to maintain the Red Crab population at a high level.

 Certain human activities have led to increased numbers of Red Crabs dying during their annual migration to the sea.
 As well as there being a greater risk of crabs dehydrating when forced to cross areas cleared of forest cover, thousands of adults and young are crushed by vehicles while crossing roads.
 Some have to negotiate up to three or four such hazards on their descent and ascent each year.
 Conservation measures have been implemented to help reduce this high death toll.

-To reduce the number of crabs killed by vehicles during the migration, ‘crab crossings’ are being constructed in roads which cross main crab migration paths.
+To reduce the number of crabs killed by vehicles during the migration, ‘crab crossings’ have been constructed in roads which cross main crab migration paths.
 Points where high numbers of Red Crabs cross roads have been identified, and tunnels are built under the road for crabs to pass through.
 Walls that the crabs can not climb over are built alongside the road to ‘funnel’ the migrating crabs through the tunnels.
-These crab crossings may be seen on the Lily Beach road.
+Christmas Island is home to the world’s only “crab bridge”.
+Crabs climb the bridge which takes them over one of the island’s busiest roads.
 Other conservation measures used by the community are road closures and traffic detours around the major migration paths during peak periods of the migration.

 Phone : +61 (0)8 9164 8700

 Email : Parks Australia